nikeshc07/Life-Saving-App-Blood-Bank/README.md

 # BloodDonor

-#Software required:Android Studio 2.3.3 or higher, sdk used 18 or higher.
+#Software required:java,Apache Tomcat,Android Studio 2.3.3 or higher, sdk used 18 or higher.

 #Prerequisits: 1)By opening the app Login and Signup should be present.
                2)By clicking login an intent must be opened and in that the user name password and login button must be shown.